 “Saltwater pools don’t use chlorine.”

 This myth began when people started to get more fearful concerning the use of chlorine.
 As the substance developed a reputation for being harmful, people began to choose saltwater pools instead, assuming that they did not need any chlorine.
 Unfortunately, this is not the case.
 The truth is that saltwater pools require just as much chlorine as other pools do.
-There is saltwater chlorinator that the saltwater will break down into chlorine in order to keep the water clean.
+There is a saltwater chlorinator that the saltwater will break down into chlorine to keep the water clean.
 Salt alone cannot sanitize a pool.
-A little bit of chemical help must be used in order for it to be effective.
+A little bit of chemical help must be used for it to be effective.